Basis-Theory/basistheory-android/README.md

 Click [here](https://portal.basistheory.com/applications/create?permissions=token%3Acreate&type=public.)
 to create one in the Basis Theory portal.

-A full example Android app can be viewed within the [example](example) module within this repo.
+A full example Android app is included within the [example](example) module within this repo.